Dine out on our reviews of the finest merchant service providers for UK businesses

 Best for cafes

-First Data is so much more than a merchant account.
-With its low fees and quick credit card processing, it’ll help your business grow – and if you’ve always wanted to spruce up your counter with a beautiful EPOS system, then look no further.
-First Data has teamed up with POS pro Clover to offer a dynamic solution tailored to restaurants.
+Fiserv (formerly First Data) is so much more than a merchant account.
+With its low fees and quick credit card processing, it'll help your business grow – and if you've always wanted to spruce up your counter with a beautiful EPOS system, then look no further.
+Fiserv (via the 2013 acquisition of Clover, one of the UK's best EPOS suppliers) to offer a dynamic solution that's fully tailored to cafes.
 What’s more, it makes switching from your current provider easy, and will shell out up to £150 to cover your costs.
-Put your restaurant First, and start taking payments in style.
+Tasty!

 - Give your customers the opportunity to reserve tables and order takeaway online

-- Bespoke packages for bars, pubs, restaurants, and salons
+- Fiserv also offers bespoke packages for bars, pubs, restaurants, and salons

 - Online Trustpilot approvals are average